Salesforce drops after reports it is in talks to acquire Informatica

-- Salesforce stock fell 5% Monday after reports over the weekend that the cloud software company is in advanced talks to buy data-management firm Informatica.
+- Salesforce stock fell 5% Monday after reports that it is in talks to buy Informatica.

-- If the deal is made, it would mark Salesforce's largest purchase since buying Slack for nearly $28 billion in 2021, the company's largest acquisition to date.
+- If the deal is made, it would mark Salesforce's largest purchase since buying Slack for nearly $28 billion in 2021.

 Salesforce stock fell 5% Monday after reports over the weekend that the cloud software company is in advanced talks to buy data-management firm Informatica.